mcguinlu/thesis/README.md

 - [ ] Decide on capitalisation of chapter!
 - [ ] Check ordering items is the same e.g. abc vs i,ii,iii
 - [ ] Check use of weak vs very weak evidence
+- [ ] Decide on use of I in lay summaries
+- [ ] Do table/figure captions get periods?

 ## Notes
 - [ ] Need to ask about the passive vs active voice